Amanbhardwaj4748/Car_Resale_data_analysis/README.md

 	WHERE Rank=1;
 	;

--- 4. What is the distribution of body types (SUV, Sedan, Hatchback)?--
+## 4. What is the distribution of body types (SUV, Sedan, Hatchback)?

 SELECT body_type, COUNT(*) as total_sales FROM Cars GROUP BY 1
 ORDER BY 2 DESC;

-/* Pricing Analysis
+ # Pricing Analysis
-5. What is the average, median, and range of car prices overall?
-6. How does price vary by maker (Hyundai vs Maruti vs Honda)?
-7. Which models give the best value (lowest price for newer make_year)?
-8. How does price differ by body type (SUV vs Sedan vs Hatchback)?
-*/

--- 5. What is the average, median, and range of car prices overall? -- SELECT
+## 5. What is the average, median, and range of car prices overall?

+SELECT
 	ROUND(AVG(price)::NUMERIC, 2) AS avg_price,
 	MAX(price)-MIN(price) as range_price,